Chinese Medicine and Your Health

-While BioMedicine is excellent at surgery, and saving your life from severe trauma, its hamstrung by its very strengths.
+BioMedicine is excellent at surgery, saving your life from severe trauma.
+It also has great miraculous drugs, that can treat symptoms really well, but with pernicious side affects.
+In a way, Western medicine is hamstrung by its very strengths.

-- do Acupuncture and Massage to release accumulated tension in the Muscles and Fascia of the jaw, head, and neck; to give you the experience of deep relaxation
+- Acupuncture and Dry Needling to release accumulated tension in the Muscles and Fascia of the jaw, head, and neck.
+Massage to give you the experience of deep relaxation

-- do Acupuncture to release Liver Qi stasis and move Liver Wind out of the upper body, another words to calm and cool the nervous system
+- I will use Acupuncture to release Liver Qi stasis and move Liver Wind out of the upper body, another words to calm and cool the nervous system

-- Give you Chinese Herb formulas for migraine or tension headache that systematically change the way your body produces muscular tension in the head
+- Chinese Herb formulas for migraine or tension headache that stops the muscular tension in the head

 - help you organize improved stress management skills, or refer you to someone that can, depending on your case of course.

 Biomedicine, on the other hand, will usually have a treatment that is solely drug based.
 And the worse the headache pain the stronger the drugs.